Cellular $E_k$-algebras: Contexts for category theory

 \subsection{Diagram categories}

-If $\sfG$ is a small category then we may form the category $\sfC = \cat{Fun}(\sfG, \sfS) = \sfS^\sfG$ of $\sfG$-shaped diagrams in $\sfS$.
+\newglossaryentry{sfc}{ name={\ensuremath{\sfC}}, description={Diagram category, of the form $\sfS^\sfG$}, type=symbols } \newglossaryentry{sfg}{ name={\ensuremath{\sfG}}, description={Indexing category}, type=symbols } If $\gls{sfg}$ is a small category then we may form the category $\gls{sfc} = \cat{Fun}(\sfG, \sfS) = \sfS^\sfG$ of $\sfG$-shaped diagrams in $\sfS$.
 When $\sfG$ is discrete, i.e.\ the only morphisms are identities, taking $\sfS^\sfG$ amounts to adding an additional grading to $\sfS$.
 We will denote the evaluation of an object $X$ of $\sfS^\sfG$ at an object $g \in \sfG$ by $X(g)$.
 The following explains when such a diagram category satisfies the axioms of Section \ref{sec:axioms-of-cats}.

 \begin{proposition} If $\sfS$ satisfies the axioms of Section \ref{sec:axioms-of-cats}, so is in particular $k$-monoidal, and $\sfG$ is a $k$-monoidal category, then $\sfC = \sfS^\sfG$ also satisfies the axioms of Section \ref{sec:axioms-of-cats}.\end{proposition}